 Each week I read a number of customer service and customer experience articles from various resources.
 Here are my top five picks from last week.
 I have added my comment about each article and would like to hear what you think too.

 How to Design a Stellar Customer Experience by Michal Maimaran and John Schroeder

 (KelloggInsight) The Zappos of the world are redefining expectations.
 Whatever your industry, you need to keep up.

 My Comment: The message of this article is simple.
 When it comes to customer service and CX, you no longer compete against your direct competitor.
-You compete against anyone that has provided your customer a great experience.
+You compete against anyone that has provided your customer with a great experience.
 That’s who you are compared to.
 Your customers’ expectations are higher than ever.

 (Brandwatch) As a reflection of both a brand’s promise and a commitment to customer service, social media is every company’s main channel for showcasing customer experience.

 My Comment: Here is a list of the top brands focused on customer experience with a focus on social media.
 You’ll see the partial list and have to download the entire report, but you’ll find it interesting when you see what companies are at the top of the list.
 There will be the ones you expect along with some big surprises.